jimouris/tlshare-tee-nildb/README.md

                     // JSONPath expression to locate the data (e.g., "$.total_amount")
                     "path": "$.total_amount",

-                    // Type of data to extract - "string" or "number" "data_type": "number",
+                    // Type of data to extract - "string" or "number" (defaults to "number") "data_type": "number",

                     // Whether to extract this value for nilDB storage